15 Reverb Algorithms:

 - Ambience.
 Combines time varying randomized early reflections with a full-featured reverb tail, with the balance between early and late reverb controlled by the Attack knob.
 Useful for adding “air” to drums, vocals, and any place where a reverb should be felt but not heard.

-- Sanctuary (new in version 1.0.1).
+- Sanctuary.
 Inspired by a classic German digital reverberator from the 1970s.
 Discrete early reflections, a dense late reverb that rapidly builds in echo density, lush detuned modulation.
 Sanctuary incorporates the bit reduction and floating-point gain control used in the A/D and D/A convertors of the early digital hardware.

 - 1970s.
 Replicates the reduced bandwidth of the earliest digital reverberators (10 kHz maximum output frequency).
 Downsampled internally, to reproduce the artifacts of running at a lower sampling rate.
 The modulation is dark and noisy, and can produce strange and random sidebands with sustained notes.
 This is intentional.